 I have acquired a few new CDs and books recently, so as it is another cold and rainy Sunday afternoon, I thought I would start telling you about them.
 The CD I want to talk about today is called Inside The Taj Mahal by Paul Horn.
 I first heard this album about 50 years ago in my old college days.
 I knew this couple called Dave & Sylvie and one night they played this album which I thought was amazing.
-It perfectly suited the state of temporary artificial heightened awareness that we were in that evening, if you know what I mean.
+It perfectly suited the mood of the evening.
 I don’t think I heard the album again until I was reminded of it recently when I was looking for music suitable for mindfulness and meditation.
 When I looked on eBay I couldn’t find a copy for sale in Britain, so I ordered it from Germany where a CD was available coupled with a follow-up album Inside 11.

 He returned that evening with his guide Sankar, a sound recordist John Archer and a photographer Earl Barton.
 Paul Horn played one note on his alto flute and thought it was the most beautiful sound he had ever heard.
 When he played more chords, it sounded like a chorus of angels.
 The guard on duty was impressed and joined in by singing his call.
 When the guard cleared out the last few tourists and closed the dome, he allowed them to stay until 11.00.
 The guard even brought a friend to join in who he said was a good singer.
 Although the friend didn’t speak English, he and Paul Horn produced a perfect improvised duet.
 Neither the guard or his friend are identified in the album notes.
 I hope Paul Horn paid them well for their contribution.
 If you listen carefully to the recording, you can hear the buzzing of a solitary mosquito on one track.
 The recording was never meant to be an album, but when Paul Horn played it to friends it was picked up by Epic Records.
 By 2001 it had sold 1,000,000 copies.